-Symptoms of covid-19 include fever, cough and shortness of breath.
+Symptoms include fever, cough and shortness of breath.
 A health care provider will decide if a test is appropriate based on the symptoms and possible exposure to the coronavirus.

-Natural State Laboratories in Little Rock, in collaboration with Sniffle Health, a telemedicine company, and Arkansas Surgical Hospital will be offering tests at New Life Church in North Little Rock on Monday through Friday from now to May 1, from 10 a.m. to 4 p.m.
+Natural State Laboratories in Little Rock, in collaboration with Sniffle Health, a telemedicine company, and Arkansas Surgical Hospital offers tests at New Life Church in North Little Rock on Monday through Friday from 10 a.m.-4 p.m.

 Arkansas Children's hospital is offering phone screenings for children at (800) 743-3616. (archildrens.org).

 According to its website (baptist-health.com/coronavirus/), Baptist Health's screening locations include: